datasci611/bios611-projects-fall-2019-September-C/project_1/README.md

 ## Data Source and Variables of Interest

 Data was provided by UMD (Urban Ministry of Durham).
 The data is consisted of 79838 observations and 13 variables (5 categorical variables and 8 numerical variables) from years 1931 to 2019.
-I think the variables Date, Food Pounds, and Clothing Items will be useful for the question that I am hoping to address in this project.
+I think the variables Date, Food Pounds, and Food Provided for will be useful for the question that I am hoping to address in this project.

 ## Analysis Approach